mellymello/AMT-ProjectREST/README.md

   * Adapt the pathes in the script autoConfiScript.sh or you can create a "ConnectionPool" and a "JDBC with "asadmin" directly, you can find the names of all the elements in the script
   * Start the domain with asadmin
   * Start Netbeans and start the project
+# Test Data
   * The application contains already some data, so you can test and play with it
+  * If you go to : localhost:8080/amtProject/v1/api/generate, the data will be generetad for you.
-  * You can populate the database with the script populateAPI.js and Node.js, it will create X observations.
+  * You can populate the "Observations" with the script populateAPI.js and Node.js, it will create X observations.
 You can directly modify X and others parameters in the file.

 #Documentation
 You can find the detailled documentation about our API here : http://mellymello.github.io/AMT-ProjectREST